voko421/ArabicaCliento/README.md

 - **Chemical Solution Scanner** – Scanner for analyzing chemical solutions.
 - **Security Icons** – Icons for simplified interaction with security systems.
 - **Command Permissions Patch** – Patch for working with command privileges.
+- **Syndicate detector** - When a character has an uplink in PDA or a regular uplink (nukeops's uplinks), it displays the syndicate icon

 ## Contributions
 I welcome any contributions to the cheat client.
 If you have ideas for improvements or new features, please write in the Issues section on GitHub.